ngiann/ConvolvedGaussianProcessesExperiments/README.md

 edfractions[i,j] # return eddington fraction of combination
 ```

+##### Most likely combination

-To find the most likely combination and look at its mass, accretion and centroids, we do:
+To find the most likely combination (i.e. highest posterior probability) and look at its mass, accretion and centroids, we do:
 ```
 bestindex = argmax(posterior)
 masses[bestindex]